 Controversies

-- Accused by Democrats of blocking bipartisan spending and disaster-relief compromises.
+- Accused by Democrats of prioritizing partisan confrontation over bipartisan compromise on budgets and governance deadlines.

-- Sometimes faulted by populist allies for maintaining ties to establishment donors.
+- Targeted by populist factions at times for maintaining ties to establishment donors and leadership aligned strategy.

 Top Donors